 Asbestos Risks on the USS Long Beach (CGN-9)

 It is hardly news nowadays that exposure to asbestos-containing products will cause the human body much harm, yet just a few decades back, workers from all the major industries in the United States regularly came into contact with the toxic mineral as part of their daily routine.

 Those enlisted in the Navy, however, faced a significantly higher level of exposure since the U.S. Navy was acquiring huge quantities of asbestos, especially in 1939 when the United States military, in general, increased the production of weapons and military equipment in preparation for the outbreak of World War II.
-With its resistance to high temperatures and its chemical inertia in relation to other substances, asbestos was used in the majority of processes involving shipbuilding, the toxic fibers having been mixed in even with the flooring and with the walls of the vessels.
+With its resistance to high temperatures and its chemical inertia with other substances, asbestos was used in the majority of processes involving shipbuilding, the toxic fibers having been mixed in even with the flooring and with the walls of the vessels.

 Pumps, valves, and gaskets also had the toxic mineral in their composition as well as adhesives and insulation, the latter covering the pipes and wiring on board and, thus, spreading along the entire infrastructure of the ship, endangering the health of all who served at sea and of those working in shipyards as the vessels were being constructed or repaired.

 Have You Been Exposed to Asbestos on the USS Long Beach (CGN-9)?

 We can help you understand how the U.S. Navy used asbestos in building ships and in producing equipment destined for at-sea activities.
 We can also help you find an experienced attorney should you decide to file claims for receiving compensation if you developed asbestos-related cancer after service in the Navy.